CXBeale/portfolio-project-1/README.md

-# individual-project - Mental Health Awareness Website
+# Portfolio Project 1 - Mental Health Awareness Website

 This website has been created to fulfill the project brief for Code Institute's first individual assessment.